MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-08-21-confidential-client-configuration-for-mobilefirst-topologies.md

 ### Configure Confidential Clients to work with LDAP

 You can configure MobileFirst administration security to enable connecting out to an external LDAP repository.
 When the LDAP repository configuration is enabled, you must add the confidential client ids to LDP registery.
 If the confidential clients are not registred with LDAP, then either you will not see the confidential clients registered with MFP server or you will get the same error that was shown in the previous image.
+Confidential client ids should be unique and that unique client id should be added to the LDAP registery.